Abdulla Jasem Almansoori

 News

-• 2024 July: Really proud to have received the Best Reviewer Award at ICML 2024.
+- 2024 July: Really proud to have received the Best Reviewer Award at ICML 2024!
+(Fun fact: I’ve never been to ICML.)

-• 2023 Dec: Presented a poster in the 2nd collaborative learning workshop on a work-in-progress about federated personalization with mixtures of LoRAs.
-Also, went to NeurIPS to present our poster.
+- 2023 Dec: Presented a poster in the 2nd collaborative learning workshop at MBZUAI on federated personalization with mixtures of LoRAs.
+(Great speakers list!)

-• 2023 Sep: “Byzantine-Tolerant Methods for Distributed Variational Inequalities” got accepted to NeurIPS 2023.
+- 2023 Sep: “Byzantine-Tolerant Methods for Distributed Variational Inequalities” got accepted to NeurIPS 2023.
+(I’ll be going to present the poster.)

 Publications